Empty nose syndrome: Treatment

 Before and after surgical restoration of the lateral wall (arrow in right-side image) to simulate the function of the missing inferior turbinate.

-Treatment of ENS by many ENTs is extremely limited with very marginal success rates once diagnosed.
 Initial treatment is similar to atrophic rhinitis, namely keeping the nasal mucosa moist with saline or oil-based lubricants and treating pain and infection as they arise; adding menthol to lubricants may be helpful in ENS, as may be use of a cool mist humidifier at home but has limited success and many ENT patients seek treatment from the few ENTs who specialize in ENS surgical techniques.
 For people with anxiety, depression, or who are obsessed with the feeling that they can't breathe, psychiatric or psychological care may be helpful.

 In some people, surgery to restore missing or reduced turbinates or various fillers that correct the airflow in the nose may be beneficial.
 Corrective surgical methods are experimental and limited to a few ENT practitioners worldwide.

 The most common surgical approach is creation of a pocket under the mucosa and implanting material.
 Filler materials include noncellular dermis, a medical-grade porous high-density polyethylene, or silastic.
 Sometimes cartilage from cows or from another part of the person's body is used.
 Sometimes hyaluronic acid is injected or tricalcium phosphate is used.
 Possible complications caused by the surgery are over-correction (causing chronic rhinosinusitis) or under correction.
 The hyaluronic acid may be completely resorbed after one year, or the implant may come out, but this may not affect the result if enough material remains.
 21% of the people undergoing surgery for ENS have zero or only marginal improvement, but the rest report significant relief of their symptoms.
 Available research may suffer from placebo effect or reporting bias since none of the studies used control groups or blinding.

 Stemcell treatments to improve function having been tried lack evidence from large samples and long observation.
 The University of Modena and Reggio Emilia is attempting to create a neo-turbinate from basal cells of the turbinate.